New Student and Family Programs

 The Associated Students Government provides for student self-governance and the development of leadership abilities to ensure the full and effective participation of students in civic affairs and campus shared governance.
 ASI offers student programs and activities that complement the academic curriculum of the university and develop career-related skills.
 ASI also advances student welfare beyond the university setting by mobilizing student participation in the full range of democratic channels including voter education, voter registration, and legislative lobbying.
 For more information, please visit ASI website.

-Student Resource Centers
+Cultural and Identity Resource Centers

 Student Recreation and Wellness Center

-The Student Recreation & Wellness Center (SRWC) is a 125,000+ square foot facility, home to free fitness programs, discounted instructional classes, a rock climbing wall, multiactivity courts, swimming pool, sand volleyball court, 20,000+ square feet of weight room and cardio space, and much more.
+The Student Recreation & Wellness Center (SRWC) is a 125,000+ square foot facility, home to free fitness programs, discounted instructional classes, a rock-climbing wall, multiactivity courts, swimming pool, sand volleyball court, 20,000+ square feet of weight room and cardio space, and much more.
 The SRWC serves as a place for students, faculty, staff, and alumni to exercise, study, and hang out - all while providing opportunities to students for employment and hands-on internship experience.
 Operated by Associated Students, Inc.(ASI).
-For more information, please visit SRWC website.
+For more information, please visit the SRWC website.

 Thesis and Dissertation Office